 (a) Section 5(b) (D.C.
 Official Code § 7-2304(b)) is amended as follows:

+(1) Paragraph (1) is repealed.

-(1) Paragraph (2) is amended by striking the phrase “District of Columbia government;” and inserting the phrase “District of Columbia government; provided further, that a summary of each emergency procurement entered into during a period for which a public health emergency is declared shall be provided to the Council no later than 7 days after the contract is awarded.
+(2) Paragraph (2) is amended by striking the phrase “District of Columbia government;” and inserting the phrase “District of Columbia government; provided further, that a summary of each emergency procurement entered into during a period for which a public health emergency is declared shall be provided to the Council no later than 7 days after the contract is awarded.
 The summary shall include:

 (A) A description of the goods or services procured;